UNINETTSigma2/documentation/code_development/guides/pytorch_olivia/PyTorchSingleGpu.md

 2. **Multi-GPU** - 4 GPUs on a single node ({ref}`pytorch-multi-gpu`)
 3. **Multi-Node** - Multiple nodes ({ref}`pytorch-multi-node`)

+## Learning Outcomes

+By the end of this part, you can:

+1. Run a PyTorch training job on **1 GPU** on Olivia.
+2. Submit and monitor the job with Slurm.
+3. Confirm success from expected log output.

 ```{admonition} Performance Summary
 :class: tip